 MLSC Participation.
-In addition to participating in class daily, you will also earn points by using the free resources at the Mathematics Learning Success Center (MLSC).
+You will earn points by using the free resources at the Mathematics Learning Success Center (MLSC).
 Each week (Sunday-Friday) you will spend a minimum of 1 hour at the MLSC to earn MLSC participation points.
-Four (4) points will be earned each week beginning the week of August 18 and ending the Friday (December 7) of pre-finals week.
+Five (5) points will be earned each week beginning the week of August 17 and ending the Friday (December 4) of pre-finals week.
 (The MLSC may be open during Finals Week, but participation points will not be earned.)
-To ensure that your points are recorded each time that you go to the MLSC, make sure that you check in and check our with your OSU Student ID and identify yourself as a College Algebra student.
+To ensure that your points are recorded each time that you go to the MLSC, make sure that you check in and check out with your OSU Student ID and identify yourself as a College Algebra student.
 I also encourage you to keep a log of the dates and times that you visited for your own reference.
 MLSC Participation Points will not be recorded if you check into the MLSC during the time your class meets.
 You also need to spend a minimum of 15 minutes working on College Algebra each time you attend the MLSC for the time to count.
 By the end of the second week of class you will be able to log into the STAR system and view the time you have completed for the week.
+(You are responsible to make sure you are in attendance at the MLSC for the minimum 15 minutes each time you check in.)
+The weekly points earned are all or nothing.
 Please be mindful that the computer is unforgiving and 59 minutes in a week will not earn any MLSC points.
 To see your time for the week log in to "star.okstate.edu" and use your okey password.